bordereast/aspnetcore-identity-arangodb/README.md

 - Delete Data folder containing migrations and `ApplicationDbContext.cs`
 - Remove all `using` statements refering to Entity Framework
 - Change reference on base class `IdentityUser` on `Models.ApplicationUser` from the removed EF using statement to `BorderEast.ASPNetCore.Identity.ArangoDB;`
-- Comment out the following code in `Startup.cs`
+- Remove the following code in `Startup.cs`

     `services.AddDbContext<ApplicationDbContext>(options =>
         options.UseSqlServer(Configuration.GetConnectionString("DefaultConnection")));`